 This action focuses on targeted and effective use of existing funding sources and identifying new funding sources that would be used to increase the supply of housing serving low-income households.
 To maximize and scale up affordable housing production, the City should prioritize new revenue sources that can effectively leverage other funding and/or generate additional revenue.
-The City should collaborate with regional partners and ARCH in advocacy and in the development and implementation of new revenue stream actions.
-This action warrants continued efforts to gather input and research options in more detail.
 Examples of state and local revenue tools include:

-State of Washington Tools:
+State Tools:

 - HB 1590: HB 1590 allowed cities and counties the option to impose the 0.10% affordable housing sales tax without voter approval.
 The tax will be effective January 1, 2021.
 The tax will be collected through 2028 and is specifically targeted for households at (or below) 30% AMI.
-In October 2020, the Metropolitan King County Council voted to enact a 0.1% sales tax increase to fund permanent housing for the chronically homeless, and the legislation requires that 30% of the proceeds collected in Redmond be expended in the City of Redmond. - HB 1406: In 2019, the State Legislature approved House Bill 1406 which created a sales tax revenue sharing program that allowed cities and counties to access a portion of state sales tax revenue to make local investments in affordable housing.
+In October 2020, the Metropolitan King County Council voted to enact a 0.1% sales tax increase to fund permanent housing for the chronically homeless, and the legislation requires that 30% of the proceeds collected in Redmond be expended in Redmond. - HB 1406: In 2019, the State Legislature approved House Bill 1406 which created a sales tax revenue sharing program that allowed cities and counties to access a portion of state sales tax revenue to make local investments in affordable housing.
 The tax credit is in place for up to 20 years and can be used for acquiring, rehabilitating, or constructing affordable housing.
 On December 3, 2019, the Redmond City Council adopted Ordinance No. 2985 authorizing the maximum capacity of the tax allowed under the provisions of HB 1406 for Affordable Housing and rental assistance. - State Housing Trust Funding: Historically, this has been in the range of \$175 to \$200 million in the past two years; managed by the State Housing Finance Commission and then distributed to eligible projects.